-Expected Credit Losses on loans and advances

-Ref to Notes 3.1, 9 and 16 of the financial statements
+Expected Credit Losses on loans and advances Refer to Notes 3.1, 9 and 16 of the financial statements

-Measurement of expected credit losses ("ECL") on Our audit procedures in this area included: loans and advances involves significant judgement and estimates.
+Measurement of expected credit losses ("ECL") on loans and advances involves significant judgement and estimates.
 The key areas where we identified greater levels of management judgement and therefore increased levels of audit focus in the Bank's implementation of IFRS 9 are:

-Economic scenarios - IFRS 9 Financial Instruments requires the Bank to measure ECLs on a forwardlooking basis reflecting a range of future economic conditions.
-Significant management judgment is applied to determining the economic scenarios used and the probability weightings applied to them especially for the independently assess probability of default modelling corporate portfolios.
+- Economic scenarios - IFRS 9 Financial Instruments requires the Bank to measure ECLs on a forward-looking basis reflecting a range of future economic conditions.
+Significant management judgment is applied to determining the economic scenarios used and the probability weightings applied to them especially for the corporate portfolios